KendallDoesCoding/tap-for-a-surprise/CONTRIBUTING.md

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## We Use [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow), So All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
+Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.